medricr/the_shifting_dark/The_Shifting_Dark.md

 1d10 | I heard that they...
 --- | ---
 1 | Are funded by the Illuminati
-2 | Do virus and bio-weapon research.
+2 | Do illicit virus and bio-weapon research.
-3 | Are involved in psyonics research
+3 | Are involved in psyonics research, and are making progress.
-4 | Have secret labs on Mars
+4 | Are working on technology that will make vat-grown humans possible.
-5 | Have a secret underground moon base that even the System Oversight Committe doesn't know about 6 | Have secret labs on Jupiter
+5 | Have a secret underground moon base that even the System Oversight Committe doesn't know about 6 | Have secret black-site labs on Jupiter, floating in the gas giant's atmosphere.
-7 | Are responsible for the earthquake that flooded the California Central Valley in '77 8 | Are developing androids that are indistinguishable from humans 9 | Have already had contact with ETs
+7 | Are responsible for the earthquake that flooded the California Central Valley in '77, killing millions.
+8 | Are developing androids that are indistinguishable from humans, some of which are already in circulation.
+9 | Have already had contact with ETs, and have incorporated their technology into theirs.
 10 | Have quantified the soul in scientific terms, and are experimenting with sepeating it from the body

 ### _3.3.1: Significant Ships Log Entries_